June 25

 Chef's Pan

-A chef's pan is so called because it is the favorite choice for many chefs for its versatility.
+A chef's pan is so called because it is the favorite choice of many chefs for its versatility.
 It's large--usually 4 quarts or more--and has long sloped sides and a lid, so it's great for sauteeing, stir frying, sauce making, and simmering.

 Wok

 A wok is a large, slope-sided pan with a very small flat bottom or even a completely rounded bottom (no flat cooking surface at all).
 It is specialized for stir-frying, which uses high heat to quickly cook small pieces of meat and vegetables.
 The steep sides are used to move food away from the heat source while other food cooks.
 Woks are the original one-pan meal pan.
+Read more in our article on how to choose the best wok.

 Deep Sauté Pan